 Submit your manuscript to the Journal of Education here: https://mc.manuscriptcentral.com/bujoe

 The manuscript should represent original work, not published previously in print or electronic form.
-The text should be approximately 25 pages, double spaced, in 12 pt.
-Times New Roman typeface, and introduced with a 100-word abstract.
+The text should be double spaced, in 12 pt.
+Times New Roman typeface, and introduced with a 100-word unstructured abstract.
+The page limit for text is approximately 25 pages for Reports of Original Research and Explications of Theory, and 10 pages for Reflections (please note that the page limit does not include the title page, abstract, references, tables, figures, or other supplemental materials).
 There should be a one-inch margin on all sides of an 8 ½ x 11-inch page.
-The manuscript should conform to the style specifications of the American Psychological Association as described in the Concise Rules of APA Style, Sixth Edition, published by the Association in 2009.
+The manuscript should conform to the style specifications of the American Psychological Association as described in the Concise Rules of APA Style, Seventh Edition, published by the Association in 2019.
 A reasonable number of clear tables and/or figures may be included at the end of the text.

 Manuscript Review and Selection

-The corresponding author will receive a notice of receipt of the manuscript within two weeks and if accepted for review, they will receive the reviewers’ decision within three months.
+The corresponding author will receive a notice of receipt of the manuscript within two weeks.
+Once your manuscript is received, it will be read by the editors to determine whether it will be sent for peer review.
+If accepted for peer review, authors will receive the reviewers’ decision within three months.
 Four types of decisions are made: Accept as submitted, Accept with revisions, Revise and resubmit, or Not accepted.
 All manuscripts will be judged on adherence to the Guidelines for Authors, the quality and significance of the content, the inclusion of a valid discussion of implications for practice in the broader field of education, and the clarity and cohesion of the text.

 Reports of Original Research will be judged, as well, on the significance of the inquiry, the rigor of the methods, and the validity of the findings and implications.